LordRekishi/Lab1-SPI-WebServices/README.md

 ## How to use

 1. Clone [this repository](https://github.com/LordRekishi/Lab1-SPI-WebServices.git) to your favorite IDE.
+2. Make sure you have Java 18 installed, this project uses the new Switch pattern matching preview feature.
-2. Run the `Main method` in the `Client` module, `Client.java` class
+3. Run the `Main method` in the `Client` module, `Client.java` class
-3. Enjoy beautiful console printouts of demo methods!
+4. Enjoy beautiful console printouts of demo methods!

 ---